Tech-invite3GPPspaceIETFspace

 Up

 Figure 6.3-3 shows the case where a cross-domain MDA is part of a cross-domain control loop service.
-Also in this case, cross-domain MDA incorporates the results of single-domain MDA(s).
-Service assurance control loop may be conducted at the cross-domain level in which the MDA role is assumed by analytics.
-The cross-domain control loop may adopt output from one or multiple single-domain MDA(s) for the e2e service assurance.
+Also in this case, cross-domain MDA consumes the results of single-domain MDA(s).
+Service assurance control loop service may be performed at the cross-domain level in which the analytics is done by MDA.
+The cross-domain control loop may consume output from one or more multiple single-domain MDA(s) for the e2e service.

 Copy of original 3GPP image for 3GPP TS 28.104, Fig. 6.3-3: Cross-domain control loop service based on single-domain MDA(s)